ashfaqnisar/OCR/README.md

 Once, we uploaded the images to the nanonets, we started annotating the images one by one manually in nanonets.
 We then started training the model, once the model was trained.
 We were able to predict the text from the uploaded image.

 We built an <a href="https://github.com/ashfaqnisar/ESOCR-API" target="_blank">API </a>to interact with the Nanonets API.
 So, if we were to send an file to the API, the file will be processed by the model & provide us the response.
 The API would then beautify and store the response in firebase and upload the file to the Google Cloud.
-> Note: API  can easily be configured to upload the data to any cloud.
+> Note: API  can easily be configured to upload the data to any preffered cloud.

 As, provided in problem statement the data recieved from the OCR should be sent to a digital form.
 So, we started working on building the frontend for the project
 >**Note**: Later on in the call with exact sciences, was verified that they just need an pure API.
 But, until then, we had already built the frontend!

 Coming to the front-end, we created a dashboard from which the user can upload the scanned files to the API which would then be processed and results will be provided to the user  in a digital form.
 The user can also update the data from the digital form.
-In the dashboard, the users can also see the different statistics about the number of forms which are processed.

 ## Milestones

 #### 1. We automatiically generated and manually annotated over 150 images for training the model.
-#### 2. We were able to predict the text in the sample form which was sent to the API for processing.
+#### 2. We were able to predict the handwritten text in the sample form which was sent to the API for processing.
 #### 3. We built the API which would store responses as well as data in the firestore firebase and Google cloud respectively recieved from the model.
 #### 4. We were successfully in hosting the API at  heroku.
 #### 5. We built an thorough documentation of the API.
 #### 6. Able to make the frontend talk with the firestore database using the API as middleman
 #### 7. For the frontend , we were able to format all the different file types into JPEG's on the fly without any file conversion of the input file using the imgix.

+## Installation

+## Features

+## Stack